 It’s Tuesday morning.
 Time for Pilates, a form of exercise designed to engage and, hopefully, synchronise my brain with my body.

 I lie on the Reformer bed lifting and lowering my legs.
-The familiar patterns of movement free my brain enough for me to ask my Tuesday instructor if she’d had a good weekend.
-Yes, she had.
+The familiar patterns of movement free my brain enough for me to ask Monica, my Tuesday instructor, if she had a good weekend.
+“Yes”, she said.
 Apart from giving some extra classes, she’d been for a beach swim and caught up with friends.

 I move on to the next exercise—leg circles, in both directions.
 Re-engage brain, remember which muscles to use, remember to count.
 Did she say ten or twelve repetitions?

 Time for the next exercise.
-Activate muscles, move your limbs a different way, 12 repetitions.
+Activate muscles, move your limbs a different way.
+Twelve repetitions.